NuGet/docs.microsoft.com-nuget/docs/concepts/Auditing-Packages.md

 <NuGetAuditMode>all</NuGetAuditMode>
 ```

+> [!NOTE]
+> Visual Studio 2022 17.8 does not support changing audit mode for SDK style packages.
+> It works from 17.9 Preview 2.

 ### Setting a security audit level

 In cases where you only care about a certain threshold of a security advisory severity, you can set the `<NuGetAuditLevel>` MSBuild property to the desired level in which auditing will fail.